karenjosephine22/dms1_blog/posts/figma_four.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/t-rteFlc-Fs?si=T54Uq3mnEHrPTx6l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZaBgjnBv75k?si=9FONU9eU4kNjRnln" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+*I've watched several YouTube videos about Figma, diving into how to input videos and create animations.
+It’s fascinating to see the versatility of the platform!
+One neat feature I discovered is that you can easily input icons by simply downloading a set and importing it into your project.
+This makes it so much easier to enhance designs with professional-looking elements.*

 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =